Disease Guide ·Upper Respiratory Infection ·2026

 2Are cat upper respiratory infections contagious to humans?

-Feline herpesvirus and calicivirus are not contagious to humans — they're species-specific.
-However, Chlamydia felis (a less common cause of feline URIs) can very rarely cause mild conjunctivitis in humans, particularly immunocompromised individuals.
-Cat URIs are highly contagious between cats — keep infected cats separated from other cats and wash your hands after handling a sick cat.
+Feline herpesvirus and calicivirus are species-specific, not human-contagious.
+Chlamydia felis rarely causes mild eye inflammation in immunocompromised people.
+URIs are highly contagious between cats - isolate infected cats and wash hands after handling.

 3Do cats carry herpesvirus for life?